Water to Fuel to Water: The Fuel Cycle of the Future

 - Small Styrofoam block

-- Nickel metal strips (2); strips should be approximately 5 inches tall and ¾ inch wide.
+- Nickel metal strips (2) (strips are approximately 5 inches tall and ¾ inch wide)

 - Metal scoop for chemicals

 - Cobalt Nitrate (10 g)

 - 0.1 M phosphate buffer solution, pH 7.0 (500ml)

 - This buffer contains 2.63 g monopotassium phosphate (KH₂PO₄) (FW 136.09 g/mol) and 4.35 g sodium phosphate (Na₂HPO₄) (FW 141.96 g/mol) (to lower the pH to 7.0) and is brought to 500 mL using deionized (DI) water for a total phosphate concentration of 0.1 M.

 You will also need the following materials, not included in the kit:

 - Cola; any brand, such as Coke, Pepsi, or a generic brand, will work